 What would be the system you are dreaming of?

 I always look for simple patches.
 I am not like some others with their spaghetti draped all over his panels.
+This long piece is almost unedited and was recorded in 2019.
 The patch that I used for this particular recording was simply a Hordijk Blippoo, an O-coast, an SQ-1 sequencer, a Bugbrand PT Delay and a Roland Space Echo.
 So the Blippoo and the O-coast are the core and these 2 give plenty of options for rich sound coloring and crazy envelopes.
 This small set up I also use for live performances.

 Are you feeling close to some other contemporary Modularists?